 - Hip fractures.

-In 2012, the journal Pediatrics published a study examining stair-related injuries to young children treated in emergency rooms between 1999 and 2008.
+The journal Pediatrics published a study examining stair-related injuries to young children treated in emergency rooms between 1999 and 2008.
 What they found was that an estimated 932,000 children under the age of 5 were treated in the emergency room for stair falls during this time.
 Of those injuries:

 - 35 percent were soft tissue injuries;